Calendar & Events

 Yes.
 We can import from Google Calendar, Outlook, iCal files, or manual CSV upload.
 Most school calendars migrate in under a day.

-See Unified Calendar in Action
+See Calendar in Your School